NicoMiceli/map-tools/ANALYTICS_TRACKING_SPEC.md

 4. **Privacy:** No personally identifiable information (PII) is tracked.
 Addresses are only included in autocomplete events for understanding user behavior, not for identification.

 5. **Event Validation:** Events only fire when expected conditions are met (e.g., form_complete only fires if field has a value).

+6. **Error Tracking:** All errors are tracked with standardized labels and error types for easy filtering and analysis.
+Validation errors are tracked before showing alerts to users.

 ---